hackclub/hackclub/workshops/meme-generator/README.md

 ### 1) HTML

-Let's first start by making a structure for our meme-generator website.
+Let's first start by making a structure for our Meme Generator website.

 * First give an appropriate heading to our website using the `<h1>` tag.